 The document says that all school and college staff should:

-- Be aware of systems within their school which support safeguarding (including child protection and staff behaviour policies, which should be provided during induction)
+- Be aware of systems within their school which support safeguarding (including child protection, staff behaviour and school behaviour policy, which should be provided during induction)

 - Receive appropriate child protection training which is regularly updated

 - Be aware of the signs of abuse and neglect